apiotrowski255/website/content/about.md

 Hi my name is Alex and i currently work at [vault cloud](https://vaultcloud.com.au/) as a cloud Admin (Customer support)

 I have graduated from UNSW Sydney with a degree in computer science.
 As proof, you can see my [Testamur](/unsw_degree/testamur.pdf), [Transcript](/unsw_degree/transcript.pdf) and [AHEGS](/unsw_degree/AHEGS.pdf).

 I am considering continuing my studies at AIE and specialise in Game Programming.
+For the longest time, i could always envision myself working as a game programmer.
+Right now i do this as a hobby - Self enrolled courses.

 test: [test](/animations/titanfall_walk_cycle.mp4)